Choose the correct forms to complete the following the… the… comparatives.

 - The more exercise you do, the fitter you get.

 - The less carbohydrates you consume, the healthier you will be.

-Or you can use a subject + verb preceded by more or less without an adjective or noun.
+Or you can use the more/the less + subject + verb instead of using an adjective or noun.

 - The more you read, the wiser you get.